 First, let’s define what digital marketing really means.
 “Digital marketing” is an umbrella term for the targeted, measurable, and interactive marketing of products or services using digital technologies to convert leads into customers.

-Posted in: Campaign Management, Digital Marketing, Email Marketing, Integrated Marketing, Lead Routing, Marketing Automation, Nurturing, Scoring, Lead Management Strategy, Targeted Marketing Programs
+Sarah Mayfield Posted in: Campaign Management, Digital Marketing, Email Marketing, Integrated Marketing, Lead Nurturing, Lead Routing, Marketing Automation, Scoring, Lead Management Strategy, Targeted Marketing Programs

 One-to-one.
 Click-to-click.
 You understand the importance of creating positive interactions with your customers.
 But in today’s digital world, those interactions go way beyond face-to-face conversations.